muya345/muya345/README.md

 ## Hi there 👋
 Am Stella Wambui.
-A software engineer student in Murang'a University of Technology.
+A software developer student in Murang'a University of Technology.
 <!--
 **muya345/muya345** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about software development
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...